srikanthchitipotu/github-games/README.md

 Here is how you play the game:
 1. Press the space bar to get started.
 2. Press the up arrow to rotate the shape.
-3. The goal is to create complete rows with no empty spaces.
-4. Don't let the pieces stack up too high!
 3. Press the down arrow to make the piece fall faster
 4. The goal is to create complete rows with no empty spaces.
 5. Don't let the pieces stack up too high!